jsmn-prhmt/Portfolio/content/featured/Workout-Buddy/index.md

 Workout tracking application built with the MERN stack & REST API.
 Backend is Node js Express app, using Mongoose models to interact with MongoDB, and frontend is React app.

-JWT for authentication.
+JWT for authentication - Deployed with Heroku
-Deployed to Heroku.